 4. Feed pelicans with the locals

 Unfortunately it seems this isn’t possible anymore in 2022.
 The stretch of beach that was formerly publicly accessible and used by locals has been closed.
-Back in 2017 he local fishermen used to bring their leftover bait and served it to the pelicans.
-And the pelicans gathered there in dozens.
+Back in 2017 the local fishermen used to bring their leftover bait and served it to the pelicans – close to pelican house in the South of Tulum.
+And the pelicans had learned about this and usually gathered there in dozens.

 5. Stay at the beach during a thunderstorm and watch a rainbow